 Okay, now back to the Sceptre E230BD-FHD being a monitor.
 For that, my Mac Pro’s output goes into the VGA input on the back.
 The LEDs running the show on the E230BD-FHD, to me, seem to make all the difference as my 5+ year old Apple 20-inch Cinema display doesn’t seem to be holding its own in comparison.
 Thanks Sceptre for making me have to return this after the review is done.

-Bottom line: At $499 retail, the Sceptre E230BD-FHD 23″ LED TV/Monitor with DVD Player is a nicely sized HDTV with the convenience of a built-in DVD player.
+At 9 retail, the Sceptre E230BD-FHD 23″ LED TV/Monitor with DVD Player is a nicely sized HDTV with the convenience of a built-in DVD player.
 Most tablets cost as much, if not more, and their size and resolution don’t compare favorably when you want “BIG.”
 For a kid who has been a whole lot more “good” than I ever was at his/her age, or for your Mom who’s tired of the 19-inch Zenith, this is one great deal.
 And even for the sophisticated that’s true too.

 - Built-in DVD player enhances portability factor